Inter-Services Public Relations media productions

 Inter-Services Public Relations (ISPR), the media wing of the Pakistan military, has produced many media productions.
 Since the 1990s, the ISPR has been producing dramas, songs, films on military fiction, games and military reality shows.
 The drama Alpha Bravo Charlie was a hit ISPR production during the late 1990s.
 Following is a list of songs, shows, games, films and dramas produced by the ISPR.
-The productions are aimed at highlighting the sacrifices made by the Pakistani Armed Forces.
+The productions are aimed at highlighting the sacrifices made by the Pakistan military.